vonacht/cd2-docs/docs/enemies.md

 }
 ```

+In the [Direct](direct.md) page you can find a non-exhaustive but fairly complete compilation of all the known direct controls.

 ### Elite variants for all enemies

 Setting `Elite` to true or to some float number will only work directly for those enemies that have a vanilla elite variant: guards, grabbers, praetorians, bulks, menaces and trijaws.
 For the rest of the enemies, an elite base must be specified by setting `ForceEliteBase` to some existing ED that has an elite variant.
 As an example, the following snippet creates an elite septic spreader, which won't work without the `ForceEliteBase`: